2002 Pennsylvania gubernatorial election

-The 2002 Pennsylvania gubernatorial election was held on November 5, 2002, to elect the Governor and Lieutenant Governor of Pennsylvania.
-Incumbent Republican governor Mark Schweiker, who took office in 2001 when Tom Ridge resigned to become Homeland Security Advisor, was eligible to run for a full term, but did not do so.
-Democrat Ed Rendell, the former mayor of Philadelphia and Chairman of the Democratic National Committee, emerged from a competitive primary to win the general election against Republican Pennsylvania Attorney General Mike Fisher.
+The 2002 Pennsylvania gubernatorial election was held on November 5, 2002, to elect the governor and lieutenant governor of Pennsylvania.
+Incumbent Republican Governor Mark Schweiker, who took office in 2001 when Tom Ridge resigned to become Homeland Security advisor, was eligible to run for a full term, but did not do so.
+Democrat Ed Rendell, the former mayor of Philadelphia and Chair of the Democratic National Committee, emerged from a primary against Bob Casey Jr. to win the general election against Republican Pennsylvania Attorney General Mike Fisher.

-Rendell won the election, with commentators attributing his victory to "endless retail politicking" and a hard-working campaign.
-The political website PoliticsPA praised Rendell's campaign team of David L. Cohen, David W. Sweet, and Sandi Vito.
-Fisher's strategy backfired; Rendell performed well in much of Eastern Pennsylvania and he was able to win by huge margins in even many traditionally Republican suburbs.

 Rendell was the first official from Philadelphia to win the governorship since 1914.
-This was the first time since 1826 that a Democrat won all four of Philadelphia's suburban counties and the first time since 1970 that a Democrat won Montgomery County in a gubernatorial election.
+This was the first time since 1826 that a Democrat won all four of Philadelphia's suburban counties, and the first time since 1970 that a Democrat won Montgomery County in a gubernatorial election.

 Republican primary

 Attorney General Mike Fisher ran unopposed for the Republican nomination.
-Although incumbent Governor Mark Schweiker was eligible to run for election to a full term (he had served only a partial term after Tom Ridge resigned to become Homeland Security Advisor), he chose not to seek his party's nomination.
+Although incumbent Governor Mark Schweiker was eligible to run for election to a full term (he had served only a partial term after Tom Ridge resigned to become Homeland Security advisor), he chose not to seek his party's nomination.
 Despite polls showing that Schweiker polled well among the same groups that backed Ridge, the Republican establishment considered Schweiker to be a weak candidate and stood steadfast behind Fisher.